-SPH's transition planning, which includes the identification of a specific intention for each current holding, should, if fully executed during the Relief Period, result in SPH conforming to one or both of the Asset Tests at or prior to the conclusion of the Relief Period.
-However, certain of the constraints which prevented SPH from conforming to the Asset Tests by the conclusion of the Rule 3a-2 Period (e.g., unstable market conditions, illiquidity or scarcity of certain securities and impediments or delays resulting tax, corporate or securities laws) will continue to apply.
-Additionally, proceeds from dispositions of SPH's To Be Disposed Holdings may not be sufficient to fully fund desired acquisitions and such proceeds also may interfere (as prior dispositions have interfered) with SPH's ability to pass the Income Test.
-However, SPH recognizes that its transition is not dependent on its ability to execute each and every transaction contemplated by its transition planning and SPH's officers have, based on their review of current holdings and related restraints, concluded that SPH will be able to complete its transition such that it will be outside of (or excepted from) the definition of an investment company by the end of the Relief Period.
+SPH's transition planning, which includes the identification of a specific intention for each current holding, should, if fully executed during the period for which relief is requested, result in SPH conforming to the Forty Percent Test at or prior to the conclusion of the period for which relief is requested.
+However, certain of the constraints which have prevented SPH from conforming to the Asset Tests by the conclusion of the Rule 3a-2 Period (e.g., unstable market conditions, illiquidity or scarcity of certain securities and impediments or delays resulting tax, corporate or securities laws) will continue to apply.
+Additionally, proceeds from dispositions of SPH's To Be Disposed Holdings may not be sufficient to fully fund desired acquisitions.
+However, SPH recognizes that it can conform to the Asset Tests even if it is unable to complete all aspects of its transition planning and SPH's officers have, based on their review of current holdings and related restraints, concluded that SPH can execute transactions sufficient to bring SPH into conformity with the Forty Five Percent Test by July 14, 2011.